nelsondavids10/inclusion/README.md

 ## Installation

-Run the following command to install the necessary dependencies of the maven project
+Run the following command to install the necessary dependencies of the maven project and run de Unitary Test

 ```bash
 mvn clean install